PART 5: La Dominique

 Château La Dominique has been owned by Billionaire Clément Fayat since 1969.
 Completely revamping the vineyards, modernizing the winery, and developing a world class restaurant have brought Château La Dominique back from the brink of extinction.

-TIP: Make sure you specify upon booking that you would like to be part of an English speaking tour.
+CROSS TIP: Make sure you specify upon booking that you would like to be part of an English speaking tour.

 The tour starts at the distinct, eye capturing (And some say, “Controversial”) red walls designed by architect Jean Nouvel.
 Said to represent the grapes in their various stages, the red walls can be seen for miles on the flat plain around St. Emilion.
 We then proceeded up to the terrace for a look at the sensational views and the iconic red terrace.